 The Adolescent Health Program is focused on education and patient navigation.
 The program works closely with our local school districts to implement age-appropriate education on various health topics -The ones given so far are navigating the transition from pediatric to adult healthcare, nutrition, and healthy habits, good personal hygiene, and healthy social media practices, but the intent is to expand the topics moving forward.
-Educational flyers are being created to put inside the schools as well with a QR code to fill out if students need navigation services.
 The program helps to provide scheduling, transportation, and insurance assistance for preventative healthcare appointments.
 Partnerships have been formed with other MCHD programs, such as the Mental Health Action Program, Immunizations, and Dental programs.
-In doing so, the programs can assist MCHD clients to be taken care of in every aspect of their health.
+In doing so, the programs can assist MCHD clients to be taken care of in every aspect of their health